inhald/Embedded-Systems/README.md

-#Embedded Systems Design I written in C++ using Keil IDE
+# Embedded Systems Design I
+Written in C++ using Keil IDE
 ## BlinkerISR: A Simple FSM using Interrupts
 Implementation of an FSM cycling through different blinking states for leds.
 ## Reaction-Time Tester